 Location: Southwold is located in Suffolk on the east coast of England around 40 miles from Ipswich.

-Things To Do: Enjoy the beach, go camping, visit the Adnams Brewery, hike along the coast path.
+Things To Do: Enjoy the beach, go camping, visit the Adnams Brewery, and hike along the coast path.
+See our full list of the best things to do in Southwold.

 7. Dartmoor National Park

-Dartmoor is somewhere I am very fond of and I’ve been visiting since childhood, usually as a stop-off on the way to Cornwall.
+Dartmoor is somewhere I’m very fond of and I’ve been visiting since childhood, usually as a stop-off on the way to Cornwall.
 The National Park is home to some of the most beautiful stone villages in England as well as stunning scenery with rivers, waterfalls, and brooding moorland.

 It’s a great place to experience the great outdoors and one of the only real wilderness areas left in England.
 Dartmoor is perfect for hiking, camping, kayaking, orienteering, and horseback riding to name but a few of the activities on offer.